 The Company has a policy which sets out TSUK's reward and recognition principles and the criteria describing key drivers for base and variable pay.
-TSUK follows a reward philosophy that will enable it to attract, retain and motivate the people It needs to deliver its objectives, is competitive in relevant markets, links to the achievement of the corporate objectives and follows the principles of being simple, objective and fair.
+TSUK follows a reward philosophy that will enable it to attract, retain and motivate the people it needs to deliver its objectives, is competitive in relevant markets, links to the achievement of the corporate objectives and follows the principles of being simple, objective and fair.
 TSUK reward processes support talent management and career development.

 External benchmarking is undertaken periodically to ensure alignment with good practice and the market, the input from which is used to inform decision making with respect to TSUK's reward and recognition principles.

-Recommendations relating to the remuneration of Company employees are referred for approval to Directors not affected by the decision.
+Recommendations relating to the remuneration of Company employees are referred for approval to members of the senior management team.
 The remuneration of TSUK Company Directors who hold positions in the wider TSL Group is a matter for the parent company, TSL.

 TSUK has published its Gender Pay Gap Report for 2024.
-Further information in relation to the Gender Pay Gap is available on page 14 of the 2023/24 Annual Report and on the Corporate Governance pages of the Tata Steel Europe Website (www.tatasteeleurope.com).
+Further information in relation to the Gender Pay Gap is available on page 10 of the 2024/25 Annual Report and on the Corporate Governance pages of the Tata Steel UK Website (www.tatasteeluk.com).